-Lafean, a Republican, was the representative for Pennsylvania from 1915 to 1917.
+Lafean was the representative for Pennsylvania and was a Republican.
+He served from 1915 to 1917.

 From Nov 1903 to Mar 1917, Lafean missed 468 of 1,153 roll call votes, which is 40.6%.
 This is worse than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.